Empirical Orlicz norms: Central limit theorem

 \begin{theorem}[No rate of convergence] Consider the exponential-type Orlicz function $\psi(x)=\psi_\alpha(x)=\exp(|x|^\alpha)-1$ for some $\alpha\in[1,2]$.
 For any $\beta>0$, there exists a random variable $X$ with $\|X\|_\psi=1$ such that for any sequence $X_1,\ldots, X_n\iid X$,

 \end{theorem}

-This highlights that the empirical Orlicz norm does not admit any parametric rate of convergence uniformly on the class $\{X:\|X\|_\psi\leq 1\}$ of all distributions with bounded Orlicz norm.
+This highlights that the empirical Orlicz norm does not admit any parametric rate of convergence uniformly on the class $\mathcal{X}_\psi=\{X:\|X\|_\psi\leq 1\}$ of all distributions with bounded Orlicz norm.
 Note that Theorem \ref{prop:LB} does not rule out a potential uniform logarithmic rate of convergence.
-However, we conjecture that there does not exist any uniform rate of convergence for the empirical Orlicz norm.
+However, we conjecture that there does not exist any uniform rate of convergence for the empirical Orlicz norm, as the following statistical lower bound holds for any estimator.